This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during a virtual colonoscopy?

 - Your healthcare provider may give you medicine that will relax your colon.
 You will be asked to lie on your left side or on your stomach and raise one or both knees toward your chest.
-Your healthcare provider will examine your anus and use a finger to check your rectum.
+Your healthcare provider will examine your anus and use a gloved finger to check your rectum.
 Your healthcare provider will gently insert a thin, flexible tube into your rectum.
 If a CT colonoscopy will be done, air or carbon dioxide will be put into the tube.
 In an MRI colonoscopy, warm water or solutions with contrast liquid will be passed through the tube and into your colon.
+This expands your colon to help the doctor see it clearly.

 - During your procedure, the bed you are lying on will be moved inside the CT or MRI tube.
 Pictures will be taken as the bed or table moves and as you change positions.
 You may be asked to lie on your back or stomach.
 If the bowel is not expanded enough, more air or gas will be pumped into your rectum.
 You will have to hold your breath and stay still as each picture is taken.